Introduction

 - Capacity being blocked but only partially used—or not used at all—by stakeholders.

-In December 2023, the RNE General Assembly adopted the first Guidelines for Harmonized Commercial Conditions.
-Although the document was developed by infrastructure management experts participating in a dedicated RNE Task Force, input from Applicants and other stakeholders were continuously considered throughout its creation and for the following updates.
+Although the document was developed by infrastructure management experts, input from applicants and other stakeholders were considered throughout its creation and for the following related activities.
+Capacity Regulation and new requirements for penalties scheme

-Many elements of the draft regulation are already reflected in the guidelines, while others remain under discussion for future updates to the harmonized mechanism.
+Many elements of the draft Regulation were already reflected in the guidelines.
 The key elements of the Commission’s proposal include:

 - Reciprocity of the mechanism